mrbungle64/ioBroker.ecovacs-deebot/README.md

 * Fix the cleaning functions for the Deebot 710 series

 ### 1.3.0
+* Breaking change: The minimum required version of Node.js is now 12.x
 * Using library version 0.7.0 (beta)
-* The minimum required version of Node.js is now 12.x
 * Some improvements for newer models (e.g. T9 series)
 * Some other improvements and fixes